-It is the policy of the University to obtain faculty advice before making selective salary adjustments, and the 2009-2012 WSU/AAUP-AFT Agreement requires consultation with salary committees prior to making recommendations.
+It is the policy of the University to obtain faculty advice before making selective salary adjustments, and the 2013-21 WSU/AAUP-AFT Agreement requires consultation with faculty salary committees prior to making recommendations.

 The elected faculty salary committee will make merit salary recommendations to the deans.
-The department chair will chair the committee with vote (see Agreement, Article XII.B.4).
+The department chair will chair the committee with vote (see Article XII.C.5.a and 5.c).